Cooperative Project

 Overview

-The Ministry of Environment of the Republic of Korea (MoE), the OECD and the AWC) have commenced a five‑year collaboration (2020-2025) aimed at helping to achieve the water-related Sustainable Development Goals (SDGs) in Asia.
+The Ministry of Environment of the Republic of Korea (MoE), the OECD and the AWC) have commenced a five‑year collaboration (2019-2024) aimed at helping to achieve the water-related Sustainable Development Goals (SDGs) in Asia.
 The collaboration should firmly establish the MoE, the AWC and the OECD as key project partners that provide guidance on water-related policies, financing approaches, institutional arrangements and technologies.
+At the 10th World Water Forum held in Bali, Indonesia in May 2024, Collaboration was extended by five years until 2029.

 The purpose of the collaboration is to work with governments and stakeholders to identify policies and financing approaches that can scale up and secure financing for water-related investments that address Asia’s current and future water issues, and contribute to sustainable growth.